 Collecting efforts in the field of education primarily support the teaching and research activities of the Graduate School of Education (GSE).
 GSE offers programs leading to the Master of Science in Education (M.S.Ed.), the Master of Science (M.S.), the Master of Philosophy in Education (M.Phil.Ed.), the Doctor of Education (Ed.D.), and the Doctor of Philosophy (Ph.D.).
-As of Fall 2017, the total enrollment at PennGSE was 1716.
-This includes 945 Master's, 102 Ph.D., 265 Ed.D, 361 non-degree, and 43 certificate students.
+As of Fall 2019, the total enrollment at PennGSE was 1715.
+This includes 1001 Master's, 101 Ph.D., 293 Ed.D, 197 non-degree, and 123 certificate students.
 There are numerous Research Centers affiliated with the Graduate School of Education.
-Many GSE faculty and students are involved in educational efforts at the local level in Philadelphia and internationally.
-See: GSE Faculty, Fellows, and Lecturers.

 A significant number of students participate in these Executive Model Programs and only visit campus intermittently: